Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 "Don't 'Myrrha' me, Sigrun.
 We are warriors.
 We rely on our arms and our wits, not daydreams.
 You're too old for such things."

 The old man's head tilted back in surprise at this, but he let it go with an approving nod.

 "Tell her, old man!
 You see them too, don't you?
 You said!"

 "I told you, as I recall, you shouldn't trust all you hear."
 The old man stroked his beard and looked at me.
 "Have you ever seen these 'pixies' you put so much faith in?"

 Why's that so important?
 Speechless, I looked at him until my toes began to shake.

 He took that as an answer.
 "Mack, Myrrha, I am honored to have known you.
 Sigrun, my condolences."

-I ran toward the old man, but couldn't escape Mack's grip.
+I took a step toward the old man, but Mack held me by the shoulder.
 "Tell the Wolf I'm sorry I took his lunch!"

 Mack knelt down and brushed the hair out of my eyes.
 "So like your great uncle, before...."